San Antonio Mesothelioma Lawyer

 Asbestos in the Oil Industry

-For decades, the oil industry has been a huge part of the Texas economy, including in and around San Antonio.
+The oil industry has been a huge part of the Texas economy for decades, including in and around San Antonio.
 The oil industry frequently used asbestos in its facilities.

 Since oil production and refining pose risks of heat and fire, asbestos was used as insulation and in many components and equipment, including: